patching...

 She hoped parents reading about her work would not become more invasive about their teen's use of Facebook, but pay attention to any differences in their child's behavior and ask about it—being angry after using the computer, for example.

-This Spring, Mitchell becomes the second in the family to graduate from John Jay—her brother Michael is an alumnus now studying at Harvard—and she's thrilled to have just been accepted at Syracuse University's Newhouse School of Communications.
+This Spring, Mitchell becomes the second in the family to graduate from John Jay——and she's thrilled to have just been accepted at Syracuse University's Newhouse School of Communications.

 Parents and students, do you discuss the use of Facebook together?
 Are there limits, self-imposed or otherwise?
 What do you think of Mitchell's research?
 Let us know in the comments.